breuleux/terminus/README.rst

 **IMPORTANT**: client/server communication is not encrypted at all.
 Only run Terminus locally, and don't run it on a shared machine!

+**IMPORTANT**: using escape codes, programs can do arbitrary javascript injection, and this includes simulating keyboard strokes and typing commands on your shell.
+Because of this, it is technically possible for serious wreckage to occur with a mere *cat* of a malicious file.
+Anybody who can tell me how to properly sandbox JavaScript within JavaScript to avoid this gets a cookie.

 Using
 -----